uvalib/drupal-dhportal/SIMPLESAML_ENVIRONMENT_IMPLEMENTATION.md

 #### Critical Deployment Sequence
 **⚠️ IMPORTANT**: When making changes that span both repositories, always commit and push terraform-infrastructure changes BEFORE drupal-dhportal changes:

-1. **First**: Commit and push terraform-infrastructure changes
+1. **First**: Commit and push terraform-infrastructure changes (updates configuration templates, but does NOT trigger builds)
-2. **Second**: Commit and push drupal-dhportal changes
+2. **Second**: Commit and push drupal-dhportal changes (triggers AWS CodePipeline deployment, which uses current terraform-infrastructure)

-**Reason**: The drupal-dhportal repository has CI/CD triggers that will immediately start a build process.
-If the terraform-infrastructure changes aren't already deployed, the CI/CD build may fail or deploy with outdated configurations.
+**Reason**: The drupal-dhportal repository has CI/CD triggers that will immediately start the AWS CodePipeline build process.
+The pipeline pulls the current state of terraform-infrastructure templates during deployment.
+If the terraform-infrastructure changes aren't already committed, the pipeline will deploy with outdated configurations.

 ## Security Considerations